Inquiry Question

 Key ideas

-• During reproduction, genetic information is transmitted from the parental generation to the next generation.
+Genetic information is transmitted during reproduction from the parental generation to the next generation.

-• Ensure that some biological change is introduced in each generation so that offspring can survive in environmental conditions that are different from those experienced by their parents.
+Ensure that some biological change is introduced in each generation so that offspring can survive in environmental conditions different from those experienced by their parents.

 An overview of the roles that reproduction plays in the maintenance of organisms (multicellular) and the continuity of species.